Fort Lauderdale Car Accident Lawyer

 Frequently Asked Questions

-The following are some of the most common questions we hear during free initial consultations and during our work with the victims of car accidents in and around Fort Lauderdale.
+The following are some of the most common questions we hear during free initial consultations and during our work with the victims of car accidents.
 Keep in mind that your situation will vary from other accidents, meaning that the specific answers to your own questions may differ depending on many different factors.
 In order to get a direct answer about your accident and injuries, contact us now for your free initial consultation.

 Should I accept the insurance company’s offer?